Last updated on October 13, 2023

-My visit to Hermann Missouri included a stay at the Inn at Hermannhof, which I highly recommend.
-This charming Inn and its cottages overlooking the town and Missouri River have been completely restored in a cozy, comfortable style yet has all the modern luxuries we look for when on the road.
+My visit to Hermann Missouri included a stay at The Inn at Hermannhof, which I highly recommend.
+This charming Inn and its cottages overlooking the town and the Missouri River have been completely restored in a cozy, comfortable style yet retain all the modern luxuries we look for when on the road.

 Hermann Missouri Restaurants

 Dining in Hermann Missouri is very casual, and I experienced two of the local restaurants.
-The Vintage Restaurant resides in the original stable and carriage house at Stone Hill Winery.
-The booths of the restaurant were the horse stalls and as you can guess the restaurant has a horse theme to it.
-Being from the west coast where fresh fish is quite abundant, I have to say the salmon that I tried was exceptionally tender.
+The Vintage Restaurant resides in what was the original stable and carriage house at Stone Hill Winery.
+The booths of the restaurant were the horse stalls, and as you can guess, the restaurant has a horse theme to it.
+Being from the West Coast, where fresh fish is quite abundant, I have to say the salmon that I tried was exceptionally tender.
 Of course, the wines are those featured at the Stone Hill Winery.
-After sampling several of the wines on the list, I opted for the full body, rich and fruity Norton.
+After sampling several of the wines on the list, I opted for the full body, rich, and fruity Norton.

 My second night took me to The Cottage Restaurant, which is definitely off the beaten path.
 The restaurant is located in a cottage-type home in a setting that makes you feel like you are in a forest.
 The Cottage is very artsy and includes an outdoor area, perfect for an Al Fresco dinner.
 The food is very much home-style cooking and very tasty.